maxpowis/cv/README.md

 Peronal add-ons:

-* Github actions for build & release
-* Generate thumbnails for diplay in this readme
+* compute age
-* helpers for employer & job records
+* helpers for employer & job records with computed experience durations
-* compute age and experience durations
+* GitHub actions
-* Github release version embedded in the pdf
+  * build & release with version numbering embedded in the generated pdf
+  * publish latest release to my  GitHub    static site repo
+  * generate thumbnails (automatically pushed to my  GitHub   static site repo and embedded in this README)

 ## Preview